 I would make it an exception if I’m using glass baby bottles since they’re more hygienic.
 But just remember that ultimately it’s YOUR decision.
 If you do decide to reuse your baby bottles be sure to buy a new teat for the bottle and sterilize them thoroughly before use.
 Have a look at this video on how to sterilize your baby bottles the right way.

 What about in the case of unused bottles?
-Do unused baby bottles expire and can you use it for your second baby?
-This depends on the bottle’s brand and type of material it’s made of.
+Do unused baby bottles expire and can you use them for your second baby?
+This depends on the bottle’s brand and the type of material it’s made of.
 Plastic bottles can last up to five years, stainless steel bottles for up to 10 years and glass bottles infinitely.
 (As long as they aren’t opened).

 I’ll round off this article with this quick comparison table highlighting the different shelf lives of some of the products mentioned in this article.

 Do baby bottles expire?
 The answer is no. They don’t come with expiration dates.
 But they will wear out after some time.
 The rate of deterioration happens based on the frequency of usage, storage conditions, and of course the endless cleaning of your baby bottles.
+This is why it’s worthwhile thinking about some clever baby bottle storage ideas.

-As a result, it’s safer not to reuse baby bottles.
+It’s safer not to reuse baby bottles.
 And rather purchase new ones.
 There are tons of baby gear you can reuse with peace of mind.
 Strollers, baby bedding and carriers are good examples.
 Baby bottles don’t necessarily have to be part of that list because of health and safety concerns.
 But that’s just my opinion which is based on my research.
 What are your thoughts?